Ruby Stone

-Born in Portal, Georgia, Stone went to Dickinson's Secretarial and Business School and was an office manager and in the real estate business.
+Born in Portal, Georgia, Stone went to Dickinson's Secretarial and Business School.
+She worked as an office manager, and in real estate.
 She also worked for the Idaho Legislature as an aide.
 Stone was appointed to the Idaho House of Representatives from Boise, Idaho succeeding her husband.
 She was later elected and served until her retirement in 2002.
-She was a Republican although she often broke with her party on women's issues.
+She was a Republican, although she often broke with her party on women's issues.

 As a golfer and official, she was inducted into the Idaho Sports Hall of Fame.
 She died in Boise, Idaho.